hpc2n/gpu-course/hands-ons/1.basics/1.threads/README.md

     print "Hello world!" and the threads that belong to the thread block `1` print "Hello Umea!".
 Run the modified program.

- 5. Modify the the kernel such that each thread prints an unique global index number.
+ 5. Modify the the kernel such that each thread prints a unique global index number.
 Remember,
-     - `threadIdx.x` is thread's index number inside a thread block.
+     - `threadIdx.x` is the thread's index number inside a thread block.
      - `blockDim.x` is the thread block size, i.e., how many threads are in a thread block.
      - `blockIdx.x` is the thread block's index number.
      - `gridDim.x` is the thread grid size, i.e., how many thread blocks are in the grid.

-    One way of computing an unique index number is to multiply the thread block index with the thread block size and add thread's index number.
+    One way of computing a unique index number is to multiply the thread block index with the thread block size and add the thread's index number.
 Run the modified program.
 Check that the indexes `0-31` are printed.

  6. Modify the program such that the thread block dimensions are `4 x 2` and